lmadkins/native-plant-api/planning/readme/draft.md

 ## Why choose native plants?
 Native plants have adapted to the sun, soil, and space where you are to plant them.
+They require less maintenance, and have co-evolved with animals and insects of the region.
 Many are important food sources for local pollinators- bees, butterflies, beneficial insects, etc., which benefit your garden and yard, and biodiversity